Adding a new black box to the repository#

 # my_problem_name/register.py

-# This one needs to run on a conda env. with minimal dependencies (numpy)
+# This one NEEDS TO run on a conda env. with minimal dependencies (numpy)

 from typing import Tuple, List